wersplat/bodega-backend/README.md

 ## Overview

 The backend is a FastAPI service providing a REST API for managing players, teams, matches, and stats for the Bodega Esports Platform.
-It includes endpoints for leaderboards, standings, OCR-based stat extraction, and integrates with Discord for authentication.
+It includes endpoints for leaderboards, standings, and integrates with Discord for authentication.

 ## Tech Stack

 - **Python 3.10+**
 - **FastAPI** (web framework)
 - **Uvicorn** (ASGI server)
-- **SQLAlchemy** (ORM, Supabase Postgres backend)
+- **SQLAlchemy** (ORM, Postgres backend)
 - **Docker** (optional for local dev)
 - **Railway** (cloud deployment)